podipo/skella/README.md

 To add tests, edit the files in /templates/tests/ and /static/tests/.

 # License

+This project is an effort of [Podipo](http://podipo.com/) but depends on a HUGE ecosystem of open source code.
+So, what kind of people would we be if we kept Skella all to ourselves?

 This project is licensed under the [MIT open source license](http://opensource.org/licenses/MIT).